The Webkit ProcessThe Webkit Process oplin Thu, 01/21/2016 - 12:54

 - Review.
 When the site build is nearly complete, we'll send you a link to it on a test server to look at, and ask you to fill out an approval form for various design elements.
 Any issues should be noted at that time.

 - Training.
-When all design regions are fixed and approved, we'll schedule training for you and/or your designated staff at the OPLIN office.
+When all design regions are fixed and approved, we'll schedule training for you and/or your designated staff.
 The training will cover how to input various types of content, as well as any administrative functions native to the site.
 Training typically takes approximately two (2) hours; we allow up to three (3) as part of your project.

 - Launch.
 Launch occurs when you tell us that all necessary content has been migrated to the new site.
 OPLIN will will work with your library to manage any DNS changes for domains related to your website.